Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

         public string AerobaticSequenceSignature { get; set; }

         // New property
-        public AerobaticSequence AerobaticSequence { get; set; }
+        public Aero<---- Place cursor here
     }
     ```

-- Open the `FlightsController.cs` file.

-- Navigate to the `Post` method.
+- Copilot will suggest the following code:

-- Add the following code to `Parse` the `AerobaticSequenceSignature` property to the `AerobaticSequence` property.

     ```csharp

-    public class FlightsController : ControllerBase
+    public class Flight
     {
-        /* Rest of the methods */

-        [HttpPost]
-        public ActionResult<Flight> Post(Flight flight)
+        // Other properties
+        // ...

+        // Existing property
+        public string AerobaticSequenceSignature { get; set; }

+        // New property
+        public AerobaticSequence AerobaticSequence
         {
-            // Rest of the method

-            <------ Place cursor here

-            Flights.Add(flight);

-            return CreatedAtAction(nameof(GetById), new { id = flight.Id }, flight);
+            get
+            {
+                return AerobaticSequence.Parse(AerobaticSequenceSignature);
             }
         }
+    }
     ```

-- Type the following at the cursor
+- Press `Tab` to accept the suggestion, then press `Enter` to add the new property.

+- If Copilot didn't suggest the code above, then update the code manually as follows:

     ```csharp

-    var aerobaticSequence
+    public class Flight
+    {
+        // Other properties

+        // New property
+        public AerobaticSequence AerobaticSequence
+        {
+            get
+            {
+                return AerobaticSequence.Parse(AerobaticSequenceSignature);
+            }
+        }
+    }
     ```

-- Copilot will suggest the following code

-    ```csharp

-    var aerobaticSequence = new AerobaticSequence(flight.AerobaticSequenceSignature);
-    ```

-- Now press `Tab` to accept the suggestion.

-- Now press `Enter` and Copilot will suggest the following code:

-    ```csharp
-    flight.AerobaticSequence = aerobaticSequence;
-    ```

-- Now press `Tab` to accept the suggestion.

 - Now, run the app and test the new functionality.

     ```bash
+    cd WrightBrothersApi
     dotnet run
     ```

-- Open `Examples/Flights.http` file in the Visual Studio code IDE and POST a new flight.
+- Open `WrightBrothersApi/Examples/Flights.http` file in the Visual Studio code IDE and POST a new flight.

 <img src="../../Images/Screenshot-Http-Flights.png" width="800">

 > [!Note]
 > Screenshot is made at 8th of February 2024.
 The UI of the Copilot Chat extension can be different at the time you are doing the lab.
 (Please notify us if the UI is different.)

-- Click the `Send Request` button for the first `POST`.
+- Click the `Send Request` button for the `POST` below:

     ```json
     POST http://localhost:1903/flights HTTP/1.1
     ```
 - The Rest Client response will now include the `AerobaticSequence` property as follows:

     ```json